sthant3/electrical-peak-demand-forecast/README.md

 6. Additional Feature Engineering and Selection
 7. Model Development (A, C)

-Note: 7B is not needed to reproduce the work.
+Note: 7B is not included as it is not needed to reproduce the work.
 However, it is available in the `full-code` folder.

 ## Additional Visualizations